 Polyethylene Terephthalate (PET) is one of the most commonly used plastics for food, beverages, home applications and more.
 To increase the value in the recycling stream, CGF emphasizes the importance of using transparent and uncoloured PET or transparent blue or green.
 Beyond this, companies need to consider material choice, adhesives and size of sleeve/label to help create efficient recycling processes and reduce contamination.

 Another way to increase recyclability of plastic packaging is to remove problematic elements including: undetectable carbon black; PVC or PVDC; EPS or PS; PETG in rigid plastic packaging; and no oxo-degradable plastics.
-See the following section for more information.

 Why certain materials are problematic for recycling systems